 Instead of feeling a sense of shame at misbehavior, a child can feel a sense of self-efficacy as their stories and feelings are seen, heard and acknowledged, and they learn new ways to communicate and ultimately self-regulate better.
 This guide will provide details on how school staff can turn challenging moments into positive learning experiences through the arts.

-Trauma Informed Practices with Children and Adolescents (2012) by William Steele and Expressive Arts thought leader, Cathy Malchiodi, provides a concise and helpful look at ways we can create safe schools that acknowledge, assess and address the impact of trauma on children, which can manifest as challenging behaviors.
+Trauma Informed Practices with Children and Adolescents (2012) by William Steele and Expressive Arts thought leader, Cathy Malchiodi, provides a concise and helpful look at ways we can create safe schools that acknowledge, assess and address the impact of trauma on children, which can manifest as challenging behaviours.
 The arts are an important tool for building trauma-informed relationships and for supporting post traumatic growth in children.
 In the following text, you will find rationale for training interested staff members in the inter-modal use of the expressive arts.

 Educators are in an ideal position to provide a safe, appropriate setting for the expression and containment of feelings through diverse creative modalities.